 Bass Reeves was a groundbreaking lawman in the West.
 Most people who know his name would be aware that he was born a slave and became a respected law officer mostly in the area that became Oklahoma, long before it became a state.

 Reeves was born into slavery in 1838 in Crawford County, Arkansas on the property of former Arkansas state legislator, William Steele Reeves.
+Authoritative accounts say instead that he was born in Texas.
 His last name was that of the owner William Reeves and his first name is believed to have been in honor of a grandfather by the name of Bass Washington.

 In the middle 1840s, the William Reeves family moved to Grayson County, Texas in the Peters Colony along with their slaves and including Bass.
 Bass Reeves may have later become a slave of George Reeves, son of William Reeves.
 Bass is said to have been brought along with George Reeves as the latter served in the Civil War.
 There are tales of an altercation involving Bass and George Reeves over a card game after which Bass Reeves fled to Indian Territory to avoid punishment for beating his owner.